-Revenue Recognition -- The company generally recognizes revenues from product sales upon shipment to the customer.
-Revenue from service contracts and long-term maintenance arrangements is deferred and recognized on a pro rata basis over the agreement period.
-Revenues on certain long-term contracts are recognized using the percentage-of-completion method of accounting.
-Under this method, earnings accrue, generally based on the percentage of total costs incurred or total units of products delivered, as contracts progress toward completion.
+Revenue Recognition -- The company recognizes revenues from product sales upon shipment to the customer, except for revenues from service contracts and long-term maintenance arrangements which are deferred and recognized on a pro rata basis over the agreement period and revenues from certain long-term contracts which are recognized using the percentage-of-completion method of accounting.
+Under the percentage-of-completion method, earnings accrue based on the percentage of total costs incurred or total units of products delivered, as contracts progress toward completion.
+Certain sales to distributors made with return rights and/or price protection features are recognized upon shipment to the customer, with appropriate recognition to reflect returns based on current market conditions and historical actual returns and allowances as a percentage of sales.